 Jürgenson was an archeologist, philosopher, linguist, and painter.
-One of his hobbies was to record the sounds of birds.
+One of his hobbies was recording the sounds of birds.
 It was during one of his recording sessions, that he stumbled upon what he believes was an EVP.

 On Friday, the 12th of June 1959, we drove out into the country in the early afternoon, and I had taken my tape recorder with me for the first time with the purpose of recording different birdsongs.
 The secluded location of our property in the country, the big garden, somewhat gone to seed, the closely bordering forest and the lake with

 its reeds were the best prerequisites for an abundance and variety of birds.
 I had been enthusiastically interested in birdsongs since my childhood.